 There are lots of recipes for vegetable crisps on the web but many include olive oil and salt.
 I was making these for my miniature Schnauzer, who has a sensitive stomach, so I wanted to make them as healthy as possible.
-If you didn’t already know sweet potato is great added to chicken and rice when your dog has a runny bottom.
-It seems to help bind their digestive system and saves us a small fortune in vets bills.
-Thinly slicing the sweet potato just seemed the quickest way to cook it.
+If you didn’t already know dried sweet potato is great when your dog has a runny bottom.
+It helps bind their digestive system and saves me a small fortune in vet bills.
+Thinly slicing the sweet potato seemed the quickest way to cook it.
 When they came out of the oven I couldn’t resist trying one and hey presto I’d made sweet potato crisps!

 Sweet potato is a satisfying, healthy alternative to white potatoes with a stack of good credentials.
 I am not going to fill this post with science but if you want information on the nutritional value of the sweet potato click on the link.

 My sweet potato crisps